Learn the Business By Learning Other Jobs

 time staying ahead of things when it gets busy.
 If someone

-is in the weeds, don’t worry, you got it.
+is in the weeds, they don’t need to worry, you are there

 Take The Lead.